It can quickly become a long string of classes when it comes to tailwind classes, and you might lose an overview.

 Which is pretty sick.
 It can often happen that you accidentally add classes that contract, for example:

 p2 p3.
-The plugin will fail on this, and let you know.
+The plugin will fail on this, and it will let you know.

-Tailwind is great on its own, but when working in teams, it can be a real lifesaver to have tools, like mentioned above, that can help us work uniform.
+Tailwind is excellent on its own, but when working in teams, it can be a real lifesaver to have tools, like mentioned above, that can help us work uniform.